Mechanical Engineering

 The graduates of Mechanical Engineering will be able to

-• PEO4: Have successful careers globally
+• PEO4: Observe professional ethics and develop successful careers globally

 Program Outcomes (POs)